 I previously worked for 12 years in factual television production on series such as The Male Survival Guide, Picture This, Close Up West, Coast, Meet the Ancestors, Secret History, Celtic America, War Walks, Time Flyers, 999, 999 Lifesavers, The Enforcers, ERI (Edinburgh Royal Infirmary), and more.
 During my TV career I met and interviewed RAF fighter pilots who fought at the Battle of Britain, liver and kidney transplant surgeons and patients at Edinburgh's Royal Infirmary, several of Scotland's Trading Standards departments, Driving School's Maureen Rees, and many other interesting folk.
 Filming projects took me to 30 of the 50 United States, Canada, Britain, Ireland, France, Italy and Sardinia.

-With an interest in politics, from Aug 2016-Feb 2017 and from Jan 2018-Jan 2019 I have also worked for two Members of the Scottish Parliament, as both a researcher and as a caseworker, and unsuccessfully stood for election to my local authority in May 2017.
+With an interest in politics, from Aug 2016-Feb 2017 and from Jan 2018-Jan 2019 I have also worked for two Members of the Scottish Parliament, as both a researcher and as a caseworker, and for a member of the UK Parliament from July-Aug 2019, and unsuccessfully stood for election to my local authority in May 2017.

 Should you wish to contact me, please do so at enquiry @ scotlandsgreateststory.co.uk